-The Company accounts for its marketable securities in accordance with Statement of Financial Accounting Standards ("SFAS") No. 115, "Accounting for Certain Investments in Debt and Equity Securities".
+The Company accounts for its marketable securities in accordance with Statement of Financial Accounting Standards ("SFAS") No. 115, "Accounting for Certain Investments in Debt and Equity Securities."
 Accordingly, securities that the Company has the ability and positive intent to hold to maturity are carried at amortized cost.
 Cost approximates market for these securities.

 All held-to-maturity securities have remaining maturity dates greater than one year.
-To secure a higher interest rate on its investment in government bonds, the \$58.0 million in investments classified as long-term as of August 31, 2006 are callable at the discretion of the issuer although their stated maturity dates are greater than one year from the balance sheet date.
+To secure a higher interest rate on the Company's investment in government bonds, \$54.0 million and \$47.0 million in investments classified as long-term as of August 31, 2007 and May 31, 2007, respectively, are callable at the discretion of the issuer although their stated maturity dates are greater than one year from the balance sheet date.